-A Rainbow Legacy: The Squadron Leader Peter Rule story
+A Rainbow Legacy: The story of Squadron Leader Peter Rule

 Content warning: this exhibition contains references to suicide.